metaperl/pure-python-web-development/README.md

 It has good documentation and a nice gallery of working programs.

-## IDOM
-https://github.com/idom-team/idom is a work in progress.

 ## PyWebIO
 https://pywebio.readthedocs.io/en/latest/ is a builder with documented integration for Tornado, Flask, Django and aiohttp.
 It can also execute standalone.
 It is surprisingly procedural, yet offers decent support for nested rendering using functions instead of objects and methods.

 ## Wave
 https://h2oai.github.io/wave/ is good at building realtime streaming dashboards.